 Integrating Thinking provides individualised movement programmes that match the neuro-developmental profiles of the individual.

-Follow the links for more information about the Individualised programmes, School movement Programmes, to help address auditory processing difficulties, and Training for educational and health care professionals available through Integrating Thinking services.
+Follow the links for more information about the Individualised programmes, School movement Programmes, to help address auditory processing difficulties and Training for educational and health care professionals available through Integrating Thinking and Body to Brain Learning services.

 We may also recommend a complete neuro-developmental vision assessment as a step in addressing potential learning difficulties.